New galleries. More art. For all of Los Angeles.

 Why does the building cross Wilshire Boulevard?

-The new building spans Wilshire in order to provide 3.5 acres of new park and outdoor space for visitors in Hancock Park and the Natural History Museum’s research.
-This public outdoor space will be home to even more public sculptures and is an invaluable resource in our dense urban community
+The new building spans Wilshire in order to provide 3.5 acres of new park and outdoor space for visitors in Hancock Park and the Natural History Museum’s ongoing and future research.
+This public outdoor space will be home to even more public sculptures and is an invaluable resource in our dense urban community.